glaspe/sidecoin/qa/rpc-tests/README.md

 Regression tests of RPC interface
 =================================

-python-scarycoinrpc: git subtree of https://github.com/jgarzik/python-scarycoinrpc Changes to python-scarycoinrpc should be made upstream, and then pulled here using git subtree
+python-sidecoinrpc: git subtree of https://github.com/jgarzik/python-sidecoinrpc Changes to python-sidecoinrpc should be made upstream, and then pulled here using git subtree

 skeleton.py : Copy this to create new regression tests.